turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 When you deposit NEAR into the STAKE token contract, it will delegate the NEAR to the staking pool for you.
 In return you are issued STAKE tokens that grow in value via staking rewards issued through the staking pool contract.
-STAKE tokens unlock the value of the staked NEAR that is locked up by the staking pool contract.
+STAKE tokens unlock the value of the staked NEAR that is locked up by the staking pool contract by enabling the user to transfer the staked NEAR value to other accounts.
 The STAKE token contract adds even more value beyond letting you use staked NEAR as fungible tokens.
 However, we'll save that for future tutorials.
 For now, we'll stay focused on how the STAKE token implements [NEP-141][3].

 ## Why Rust for Smart Contracts
 Rust's website sums it up in 3 words: performance, reliability, and productivity.
 For me it's a no-brainer.
 Over the past 20+ years, I have used many programming languages, and [Rust][5] is the clear winner for me.
-For five years running, Rust has also been voted by developers as the[most loved language][4] on stackoverflow for good reason.
+For five years running, Rust has also been voted by developers as the [most loved language][4] on stackoverflow for good reason.
 It is becoming the preferred language of choice for the crypto space because it is a perfect fit to build highly performant, reliable, and secure blockchain software.
 On NEAR, for any serious or more complex smart contracts, especially within the DeFi space, I strongly encourage and recommend Rust to you.

-For developing NEAR smart contracts, you will need to learn to use the [NEAR RUST SDK][7].
-I personally link to the latest and greatest version which is tagged on github because:
+For developing NEAR smart contracts, you will need to learn to use the [NEAR Rust SDK][7].
+I personally link to the latest and greatest tagged version on github because:
 - it provides a few features that are not yet released via crates.io to reduce boilerplate
   - `#[private]` macro for callbacks
   - `PanicOnDefault` used to derive `Default` implementation that panics.
 This is a helpful macro in case the contract is